MerelyLogical/blog/pages/nas/nas0.md

 Download and install NoMachine on both server and client.

+{: .note}
+> Nomachine provides a `.deb` file on its website, is there an easy to check updates for it?

 Initially this just shows a blackscreen because Ubuntu is too smart:

 [Connecting to Linux headless machines with NoMachine](https://kb.nomachine.com/AR03P00973)